home-assistant/home-assistant.io/source/_integrations/devolo_home_network.markdown

 ## Update

-- Update the firmware of a device
+- Update the firmware of a device.
-  - Is enabled by default, but will only give a result, if regular checks are enabled on the device
+  - Is enabled by default but will only give a result if regular checks are enabled on the device.

 ## Supported devolo Devices